 Impact

-Oracle REST Data Services allows a low‑privileged attacker with network access over HTTPS to influence the system, provided that a non‑attacker user interacts with the application.
-The flaw permits unauthorized creation, deletion, or modification of critical data and offers complete read access to all data exposed through the service.
-Additionally, an attacker can partially deny service to legitimate users.
-This combination of confidentiality, integrity, and availability violations yields a CVSS 3.1 base score of 7.9 (C:H, I:H, A:L).
+A low‑privileged attacker with network access over HTTPS can influence Oracle REST Data Services, provided a user other than the attacker interacts with the application.
+The flaw, identified as CWE‑352 (Cross‑Site Request Forgery) and CWE‑400 (Uncontrolled Resource Consumption), permits unauthorized creation, deletion, or modification of critical data and grants full read access to all data exposed through the service.
+Additionally, the attacker can cause a partial denial of service by exhausting server resources.
+These vulnerabilities affect confidentiality, integrity, and availability with a CVSS 3.1 base score of 7.9.

 Affected Systems